bracketclub/old.bracket.club/readme.md

 -- Come up with some basic language saying that it might not work well, etc

 - /user/USERNAME
--- Query bracket display to display bracket, score, rank -- Link in nav is only available if twitter oauth validated -- Editable if before first game and validated via oauth
+-- Query bracket display to display bracket, score, rank [DONE] -- Link in nav is only available if twitter oauth validated -- Editable if before first game and validated via oauth